 Moving on to that catch up albums now and the first of these is These Re-imagined Machines, a collection of remixes of tracks from the album These Hopeful Machines, which was released about a year ago.
 While these remixes do not add much more to the original tracks, which were also long and progressive, they do dial up the beats and get moving a lot quicker than the originals, which often got lost in a morass of found sound and quiet moments.
 Interestingly enough there is yet another version of the album, These Humble Machines, which consists of the original album edited back to a single CD (the original is 12 tracks spanning two discs).
 I’ve yet to find a suitably priced download of this yet but if I do, it is certainly something that I will investigate.

 Meanwhile, the remixes have driven me back to both the original album and to the rest of BT’s back catalogue as I have quite a lot of it in my collection.
-You’ll recall that I included Poseidon in a recent mixtape and the other day I had a great time listening to both Flaming June (while I had the chance!) and Nectar off ESCM.
+The other day I had a great time listening to both Flaming June (while I had the chance!) and Nectar off ESCM.
 I also listened to the whole of Emotional Technology while debugging some code at work the other day and it was much better than I remembered.
 Nevertheless, Movement In Still-Life remains my favourite of his albums for now.